GrantStreetGroup/Email-SendGrid-V3/README.md

 Sets all custom SMTP headers for this message at once.
 These must be properly encoded if they contain unicode characters.
 Must not be one of the reserved headers.

-These can be overriden at the message personalization level.
+These can be overridden at the message personalization level.

 ### $self->clear\_categories();